 MEMBERSHIP Q&A

-There are economic reasons to join as well.
-Members receive discounted rates to attend conferences and this rate extends to others in an organization that is a NHWC group member.
+Specifically, members receive discounted rates to attend conferences (and workshops) and, this rate extends to others in an organization that is a NHWC group member.
 For organizations that want to increase their exposure in the hydrologic warning community, as members they get a reduced rate for advertising in the NHWC Transmission and website.
 Conference exhibitors will also receive membership discounts.
+Members also get priority access to training workshops and webinars.

 I thought my membership went from conference to conference.
-Why are you telling me that membership expired December 31?
+Or, like some organizations, gets renewed annually on the anniversary of the day I joined.
+Why are you telling me that my membership expired December 31?

 What is the best way for me to determine what membership level to choose?

-The 2008 membership policy has some recommended guidelines to follow for the type of organization you have.
+The membership policy has recommended guidelines to follow for the type of organization you have.
 Please check it out on the NHWC webpage www.hydrologicwarning.org under the “Membership” link for this policy document.

 We strongly recommend that you consider a group membership for your office.
 There are three reasons for this:

-- Folks from your office that are not members are still able to receive the member rate for conference registrations, which saves you more money,
+• Other folks from your office are able to receive the member rate for conference and workshop registrations, which saves your organization more money

 The group membership is intended for a local office situation, not a national-level organization.
 For example, a NWS Weather Field Office or a USGS Water Science Center is the appropriate level for a group membership.